 Why it matters: When you’re training for a race and logging more and more miles each day en route to the big day, you might feel your motivation waning or boredom rising.
 This is where fartleks come in, says Welch.
 “Fartleks are a fun, less ‘planned’ part of training.”

 Need-to-know: Although there aren’t a ton of ‘rules’ when it comes to fartlek training, Welch shares one major requirement: Don’t keep your eyes glued to your watch or heart rate tracker.
-(Though definitely keep it on you so you can earn those Paceline Minutes!)
+(Though definitely keep it on you so you can earn those Paceline Minutes to put towards your exercise rewards!)
 “These runs are a great way to understand how your body feels while running and not be tied down to a certain pace.”

 What it is: Nope—this term doesn’t imply you’re slowing down your pace.
 Rather, you’re speeding up, says Welch.
 “Negative splits mean you’re running the second half of a race or run faster than what you ran in the first half,” she says, noting it can also be in small increments, depending on how long the race is.
 “That could be every 10K when racing a marathon, every mile for a 5K, or every 5K for a half-marathon.”